-FEDERAL NATIONAL MORTGAGE CORPORATION – Also known as Fannie Mae (FNMA), is a tax-paying corporation created by congress to support the mortgage industry by purchasing mortgages from lenders.
-This provide banks and other financial institutions with fresh money so they can make new loans.
+FEDERAL NATIONAL MORTGAGE CORPORATION – Also known as Fannie Mae (FNMA), is a tax-paying corporation created by Congress to support the mortgage industry by purchasing mortgages from lenders.
+This provides banks and other financial institutions with fresh money so they can make new loans.
 This allows the U.S. housing and credit markets to have some flexibility and liquidity.

-FEE SIMPLE – This is the highest degree of ownership which a person can have in real estate.
-An interest in real estate which gives the owner unqualified ownership and full power of disposition.
+FEE SIMPLE – This is the highest degree of ownership that a person can have in real estate.
+An interest in real estate which gives the owner outright ownership and full power of disposition.

 FIRST MORTGAGE – This refers to the position of the mortgage or the priority order as a lien compared to other mortgages or liens on the same property.
-In the case of a foreclosure a mortgage that is in first position has a better chance of recouping some if its investment than a mortgage in the second position.
+In the case of a foreclosure, a mortgage that is in the first position has a better chance of recouping some of its investment than a mortgage in the second position.

-FLOOD INSURANCE – Insurance that covers the property from damage resulting from flooding.
+FLOOD INSURANCE – Insurance that covers the Property from damage resulting from flooding.
 It is required for mortgaged properties located in federally designated flood areas.
-Flood insurance may also cover items like water damage from a broken pipe, etc.
+Flood insurance may also include items like water damage from a broken pipe, etc.

 FORECLOSURE – The legal process by which a borrower in mortgage default is deprived of his or her interest in the mortgaged property.
 The process usually involves a judicial sale to pay the debt in the event of default.

-GOOD FAITH ESTIMATE (GFE) – An estimate of closing costs the lender is required to give to the borrower within three days of borrower applying for a mortgage loan.
-It needs to be complete and accurate regarding the lender’s own charges and there are certain tolerances the lender must meet in regards to charges third-party providers such as title insurers, agents, attorneys and surveyors may charge.
+GOOD FAITH ESTIMATE (GFE) – An estimate of closing costs the lender is required to give to the borrower within three days of a borrower applying for a mortgage loan.
+It needs to be complete and accurate regarding the lender’s charges, and there are specific tolerances the lender must meet in regards to fees third-party providers such as title insurers, agents, attorneys, and surveyors may charge.